2.5 & 4.2: Communication Methods

 Personal Assistants

-✓ Speeds up processes by making appointments, checking information etc.
+✓ Speeds up processes by making appointments, checking information or connecting to smart devices.

-✓ Voice-activated - can be used whilst otherwise busy, such typing or writing.
+✓ Voice-activated - can be used whilst otherwise busy, such as typing, cooking or driving.

 ✓ The language can be changed to suit people's preferences.

-Huge privacy concerns - companies store audio data for voice recognition and track all commands made to the device.
+X Huge privacy concerns as companies store audio data for voice recognition and track all commands made to the device.

-Recognition issues - sometimes doesn't understand a command.
+X There may be recognition issues as sometimes the assistant doesn't understand a command.

 Online Communication